 What Size is Dishwasher Water Line?

-It is pretty important to check the size of the inlet hose if you don’t want the leaking water to fill your room in no time.
+It is important to check the size of the inlet hose if you don’t want the leaking water to fill your room in no time.
 Besides, having the correct sizing of the inlet hose helps maintain the needed water pressure to keep the machine’s efficiency.

 The water inlet sizes usually depend on the model of the dishwasher.
 However, most manufacturers design their machines to use a ¾ inch water inlet line.